 Making pickles at home couldn’t be simpler!
 Here are easy recipes for quick refrigerator homemade pickles to get you started.

 Are you a pickle fan?
 Well you’re in luck, because making pickles at home couldn’t be easier!
 Why make homemade pickles?
 They’re infinitely tastier than pickles from the grocery store.
 And, you’ll have a sense of accomplishment that doesn’t come from grabbing a jar of pickles off the shelf at the store.
 Here are our favorite easy homemade pickles: all of them are either refrigerator pickles or quick pickles.
-Keep reading for the recipes: and a few pickle definitions!
+Keep reading for the recipes.

 What are refrigerator pickles?